Sunlight-Rim/FTPSearcher/README.md

 If you don't explicitly specify the port, port 21 will be used by default.\
 The result file is overwritten each time you start the search, unless you specify a file different from the previous one or use '-r N' flag.\
-Attention: some poorly configured FTP can't be used with concurrency methods; therefore, in such situations you can prefer to use only synchronous mode (flag -s).
+Attention: some poorly configured FTP can't be used with concurrency methods; therefore, in such situations you can prefer to use only synchronous mode (flag '-s').

 Examples
 --------